bvraghav/elevator-pitch-d016y/README.md

 The [directionality trick](#el-directionality) allows for a single function definition by storing an extra bit of information.
-Practically 4-bytes, perhaps.
+Practically it's 4-bytes, perhaps.

 <a id="ds-state"></a>
 ### State ###